 About this time every year, this question pops up in my inbox and through social media: should I participate in NaNoWriMo?
 Writers are excited, nervous, hopeful, and everything in between.
 It’s understandable.
 The program is a sprint of marathon proportions.

 For those who aren’t familiar with NaNoWriMo, it stands for National Novel Writing Month.
 Thousands of participants join with the goal of writing 50,000 words during the month of November.
-For those of you like me who are mathematically challenged, that’s 1,666 words per day.
+That’s…a lot of words per day.
 No easy task because, you know, life.
 Plus, if you’re in the US, Thanksgiving.
-As a writing coach, I have mixed feelings about NaNo.
+Let’s have some honest talk about NaNo.

 On the tremendously positive side:

 - Community.
 For writers who want to feel like they are part of a larger community, NaNo brings together writers from around the world.
 You’ll know that at this very moment there are thousands of writers pounding the keyboard and it gives you that built-in knowledge that you are in this together.
 On the NaNoWriMo site, you can celebrate your accomplishments, talk through any issues, and commiserate when the going gets tough.

 - Accountability.
 If having a regular check-in helps you write, this program can provide a sense of responsibility to keep you motivated.
 The site hosts forums and pep talks from other writers.

 - Goals.
 Many writers find a lot of encouragement in meeting daily goals and watching that word count tick higher and higher.